majidtamboli45/Stack-Data-Strcuture-Problems-/README.md

 # 📚 Applications of Stack

-Stacks are widely used in many computer science problems:
+Stacks are used in many computer science problems:

 ### 1️⃣ Expression Evaluation

-* Infix → Postfix conversion
-* Postfix evaluation
+Used for converting and evaluating mathematical expressions.

 Example:

 ```
+Infix → Postfix
 A + B * C
 ```

 ### 2️⃣ Parenthesis Checking

-Used in compilers to check balanced parentheses.
+Used to check balanced parentheses in compilers.

 Example: